-Narrabundah College is committed to providing for students with disabilities equitable and nondiscriminatory access to the college program.
+Narrabundah College is an inclusive college and is committed to providing for students with disabilities equitable and non-discriminatory access to the college program.
 Advice and assistance can be obtained from the College Psychologist, Student Advisers and Learning Support Teacher.